 How Can I Enroll in Community College Honors Classes?

 To determine if you may be eligible for honors courses, first find out if your community college has accreditation from your state's Department of Education and the Commonwealth Honors Program.
-Furthermore, students interested in pursuing honors courses should meet with their academic advisor, as each institution has its own requirements and entry procedures.
+Furthermore, students interested in pursuing honors courses should meet with their academic advisors, as each institution has its own requirements and entry procedures.